Tom Colicchio

-Thomas Patrick Colicchio (/koʊ-ˈliːkjoʊ/; born August 15, 1962) is an American celebrity chef.
+Thomas Patrick Colicchio (/koʊ-ˈliːkjoʊ/; born 1962) is an American celebrity chef.
 He co-founded the Gramercy Tavern in New York City, and formerly served as a co-owner and as the executive chef.
 He is also the founder of Crafted Hospitality, which includes Craft (NYC and Los Angeles), Temple Court (NYC), Craftsteak (MGM Grand Las Vegas) and Small Batch (Long Island) restaurants.
 Colicchio is the recipient of five James Beard Foundation Awards for cooking accomplishments.

 He has been the head judge on every season of Bravo reality TV show Top Chef as well as Best New Restaurant which he also executive produces.
 Colicchio has also been a featured chef on Great Chefs shows.

 Early life

 Colicchio was born in Elizabeth, New Jersey, the middle son of Beverly Ann (née Corvelli) and Thomas Patrick Colicchio.
-He has an older brother Michael and a younger brother Philip John.
+He has an older brother, Michael, and a younger brother, Philip John.
 His mother worked in a school lunchroom.
 His father was a union organizer.
 He is of Italian descent on both sides.
 He graduated in 1980 from Elizabeth High School.

 Career

+Colicchio’s first job in New York was at The Quilted Giraffe, where he first worked as a line chef, then sous-chef.
 In the mid-1980s, Colicchio served as a sous-chef to Thomas Keller at Rakel in Manhattan.
+He also worked at Gotham Bar and Grill.

 In July 1994, Colicchio and his partner Danny Meyer opened the Gramercy Tavern in the Gramercy Park neighborhood of Manhattan.
 It was voted Most Popular Restaurant in New York City by the Zagat Survey in 2003 and 2005.
 He sold his interest in 2006 and is no longer affiliated with the restaurant.

 In spring 2001, he opened the first Craft restaurant one block south of Gramercy Tavern.
 A year later, he opened the first Craftsteak at the MGM Grand in Las Vegas.
 After the September 11 attacks, Colicchio served food to rescue workers at Ground Zero.
 In 2003, he began the first 'wichcraft, his sandwich shop.

 In 2010, he opened Colicchio & Sons, and also Riverpark.
 Colicchio won the 2010 Outstanding Chef award from the James Beard Foundation.

 In 2013, he, Jeff Bridges, and Raj Patel appeared in the documentary film A Place at the Table released in the U.S. on March 1, 2013.
 The movie was directed by his wife Lori Silverbush.
 He is also Executive Producer of A Place At The Table.

 Colicchio serves on the Food Council at City Harvest and the Culinary Council at Food Bank for New York City, two hunger-relief organizations.
 Colicchio has long been involved in food supply chain, restaurant and hunger relief issues.